Cyberpunk 2077 is a mess — how to get your refund (and what to play instead)

 If you’ve already plunked down $60 on Cyberpunk 2077 and are experiencing these issues, you may be eligible to get a refund depending on where you’re playing it.
 And if you’ve decided to wait things out, there are tons of great Cyberpunk 2077 alternatives out there that will scratch that dystopian sci-fi itch without making you deal with game-breaking bugs (or an errant car crashing on you from the heavens).

-Here’s how to get a refund on Cyberpunk 2077, as well as our picks for the best futuristic action and adventure games to play instead.
+Here’s how to get a refund on Cyberpunk 2077, plus our picks for the best futuristic action and adventure games to play instead.

 How to get a refund on Cyberpunk 2077

-However, there are some caveats to CD Projekt’s advice, as well as some specific rules to know about refunding your game on each major marketplace.
+However, there are some caveats to CD Projekt’s advice,not to mention some specific rules to know about refunding your game on each major marketplace.
 Here’s a quick rundown.

 PlayStation: PS4 and PS5 players can request refunds for digital PlayStation games here, but be warned: You might not get your money back on Cyberpunk.
 According to Sony, refunds must be requested within 14 days of purchasing the game, and those who have “started to download or stream the purchased content will not be eligible for a refund unless the content is faulty.”